What Triggers an Asthma Attack?

-A little easier on the palate and probably a better alternative for the little ones, fish oils have an anti inflammatory properties because they’re high in Omega 3 fatty acids.
-Some small studies suggest that Omega 3 is helpful in preventing the inflammation associated with asthma, and Omega 6, on the other hand does just the opposite and can contribute to exacerbating asthma symptoms.
+A little easier on the palate and probably a better alternative for the little ones, fish oils have an anti-inflammatory property because they’re high in Omega 3 fatty acids.
+Some small studies suggest that Omega 3 is helpful in preventing the inflammation associated with asthma, and Omega 6, on the other hand, does just the opposite and can contribute to exacerbating asthma symptoms.
 Before you go out and start eating tons of fish, do your homework.
 You don’t want to trade asthma symptoms for mercury poisoning.

-Here’s an article which explains omega 3 and omega 6 balancing: Essential Fatty Acids: Omega 6 & Omega 3.
+Here’s an article that explains omega 3 and omega 6 balancing: Essential Fatty Acids: Omega 6 & Omega 3.

 Organic Apple Cider Vinegar and Inflammation